znly/rules_go/go/modes.rst

 Using the race detector
 -----------------------

-You can run tests with the race detector enabled using
+You can switch the default binaries to race detectin mode, and thus also switch the mode of tests by tests using

 .. code::

     bazel test --features=race //...

-You can build binaries with the race detector enabled using
+You can build both normal and race binaries using

 .. code::

-    bazel build --output_groups=race //...
+    bazel build --output_groups=+race //...

-The difference is necessary because the rules for binaries can produce both race and non-race versions, but tools used during the build should always be built in the non-race configuration. ``--output_groups`` is needed to select the configuration of the final binary only.
-For tests, only one executable can be tested, and ``--features`` is needed to select the race configuration.